On a Pair of Diophantine Equations

 What we have done so far is to determine $\Delta((a_n)_n)$, for a fixed sequence $(a_n)_n$.
 Note that $\Delta((a_n)_n)$ is the sequence $(\Gamma(a_n, a_{n+1}))_{n\ge 1}$, so both inputs of the function $\Gamma$ change as we move along the sequence.
 Our final result instead considers the case when one of the parameters is fixed.
 Specifically, we study properties of the sequence $(\Gamma(k,n))_{n\ge 1}$ when $k\in \mathbb{N}$ is given.
 Given a sequence $(a_n)_n$, let $T$ be the smallest positive integer (if any) such that $a_n = a_{n+T}$ for all $n\ge 1$; the number $T$ is called the period of $(a_n)_n$.

-\begin{thm} Fix $k\in \mathbb{N}$.
+\begin{theorem} Fix $k\in \mathbb{N}$.
 For $n\ge 1$, let $a_n = \Gamma(k, n)$.
-The following hold. \begin{enumerate} \item If $k$ is odd, $(a_n)_n$ has period $k$; furthermore, in each period, the number of $1$'s is one more than the number of $2$'s. \item If $k$ is even, $(a_n)_n$ has period $2k$; furthermore, in each period, the number of $1$'s is two more than the number of $2$'s. \end{enumerate} \end{thm}
+The following hold. \begin{enumerate} \item If $k$ is odd, $(a_n)_n$ has period $k$; furthermore, in each period, the number of $1$'s is one more than the number of $2$'s. \item If $k$ is even, $(a_n)_n$ has period $2k$; furthermore, in each period, the number of $1$'s is two more than the number of $2$'s. \end{enumerate} \end{theorem}

 Our paper is structured as follows.
-In Section \ref{s2}, we prove Theorem \ref{m1}, which gives a way to compute $\Gamma{(a, b)}$ using $\Theta{(a, b)}$, and provide some preliminary results for our later proofs.
-In Section \ref{s3}, we use the framework developed in Section \ref{s2} to investigate $\Delta{((a_n)_n)}$ for some special sequences $(a_n)_n$.
-In Section \ref{s4}, we prove Theorem \ref{m4}, which describes the period of the sequence $(\Gamma{(k, n)_n})_{n\geq1}$ for any fixed $k\in \mathbb{N}$.
-In Section \ref{s5}, we study sequences satisfying certain linear recurrence relations of order two, thus extending \cite[Theorem 1.4]{C}.
-Finally, Section \ref{op} discusses several problems for further investigation.
+In Sect. \ref{s2}, we prove Theorem \ref{m1}, which gives a way to compute $\Gamma{(a, b)}$ using $\Theta{(a, b)}$, and provide some preliminary results for our later proofs.
+In Sect. \ref{s3}, we use the framework developed in Sect. \ref{s2} to investigate $\Delta{((a_n)_n)}$ for some special sequences $(a_n)_n$.
+In Sect. \ref{s4}, we prove Theorem \ref{m4}, which describes the period of the sequence $(\Gamma{(k, n)_n})_{n\geq1}$ for any fixed $k\in \mathbb{N}$.
+In Sect. \ref{s5}, we study sequences satisfying certain linear recurrence relations of order two, thus extending \cite[Theorem 1.4]{C}.

-\section{On $\Gamma(a,b)$ and preliminary results}
+\section{On $\Gamma(a,b)$ and Preliminary Results}

 The main goal of this section is to prove Theorem \ref{m1}, which tells us which equation is used by two arbitrary numbers $a, b$, given the parity of $a/\gcd(a,b)$ and of $\Theta$.
 The key idea is to use the modulo argument to express $\Theta$ in terms of the solution of \eqref{e1} or \eqref{e2}.
 We then present other useful results to be used in later sections.